Practice Area

-The Principal Residence Exclusion, Income Tax, and
+Principal Residence Exclusion Information, and

-Property Tax Information for Home Owners
+Municipal Property Tax Links for Hampden County Home Owners

 §121 of the Internal Revenue Code is the authority for the principal residence exclusion.
 This law excludes: